biscuit-auth/website/content/blog/biscuit-2.0.md

 tradeoff: symbols did not support string operations like prefix matching.
 Now all strings are interned, supporting all operations, so the symbols are not needed anymore, and execution gets a performance boost.
+In addition to spec changes, there are new implementations and tooling available:

+- a [haskell implementation](https://hackage.haskell.org/package/biscuit-haskell) covers all the v2 spec and comes with [bindings for protecting servant endpoints](https://hackage.haskell.org/package/biscuit-servant)
+- the [wasm implementation](https://www.npmjs.com/package/@biscuit-auth/biscuit-wasm) makes the library usable from NodeJS and browsers, with both CommonJS an ES6 modules, as well as typescript definitions
+- [web components](https://www.npmjs.com/package/@biscuit-auth/web-components) provide a simple way to interact with biscuits client-side (see for instance the datalog playground and the token inspector used on the website)
+While Rust, JS and Haskell implementations fully support v2.0 biscuits, there is still work to be done:

+[biscuit-go](todo), [biscuit-java](todo), [biscuit-C#](todo) and [biscuit-swift](todo) don't support V2 yet and we welcome help getting them there.
+We would also like to improve documentation and examples, so if you want to discuss use cases, or find the existing material unclear, please reach out so we can improve it!

+Finally, the big breaking changes (serialization, cryptographic schemes) have been shipped in V2, but there are still open questions about new features, namely providing PKI primitives within datalog, finding a way to encode something similar to macaroon's third-party caveats in biscuit, and extending biscuit to support specific ecdsa profiles, in order to make hardware tokens support easier.

 Outline:
 - short description of Biscuit: this might be the first time readers hear about it